reductstore/reductstore/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/reduct-storage/reduct-storage/ci)

-Reduct Storage aims to solve the problem of storing data when you need to write intensively but read it occasionally and randomly via a time interval.
-The storage engine has a simple HTTP API and stores data as a history of blobs.
+Reduct Storage is a time series database for big data.
+It has no limitation on the size of stored objects or the volume of stored data.
+It has a simple HTTP API and provides random access to data via a timestamp or time interval.
 Read more [here](https://docs.reduct-storage.dev/).

 ## Features: